tt-development/rinecraft-core/README.md

 ### WIP Features
 * Rentable and buyable land.
+* Highlight rentable chunk on sign creation.

 ### Known Bugs
 * Rent for land isn't removed from `RentTimeManager` even if the time has expired.
-* No permissins for rent and buy signs.
+* No permissions for rent and buy signs.